October 30, 2025

 1. “Oppression is likely to cause a rebellion”

-• Says oppression is probably a cause out rebellion
+• Says oppression is probably a cause of rebellion (“likely” qualifies confidence in our knowledge)

 • Should say: cause \(C\) changes likelihood of outcome \(E\)